Maple Sugar Cake

 - Chopped walnuts, optional

 - Pour into two greased and floured 9-in. round baking pans.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to a wire rack to cool.